 Cucumber slicers allow a cook to create very thin, uniform slices of cucumber to be used for sandwiches, salads or garnish.

 There are two different types of cucumber slicers.

-One is a round device turned by crank, that you clamp to a table and press the cucumber through with a pusher.
+One is a round device turned by crank.
+You clamp it to a table and press the cucumber through with a pusher.
 Original ones were made of cast iron.
 You can also slice carrots with these.

 Another type is a flat, rectangular surface that you drag the cucumber over.
 It looks like the bottom of a wood plane, or a mini-mandoline, in that it has a metal blade on an angle.
 Some have two blades on them.
 Antique ones were made of wood; more modern ones are made of metal or plastic.
 Metal ones may have the blade built into them, rising out of the metal.
 Older ones had adjustable-angle blades.

 Erlanger, Steven.
 Unkindest cut over a humble cucumber slicer.
 New York Times.
 5 October 2002.